coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/bug-report.md

  - Fedora CoreOS version

 **Ignition config**
-Please attach your FCC or Ignition config used to provision your system.
+Please attach the Butane config or Ignition config used to provision your system.
 Be sure to sanitize any private data.
-If not using FCCT to generate your Ignition config, does the Ignition config pass validation using [ignition-validate](https://coreos.github.io/ignition/getting-started/#config-validation)?
+If not using Butane to generate your Ignition config, does the Ignition config pass validation using [ignition-validate](https://coreos.github.io/ignition/getting-started/#config-validation)?

 **Additional information**
 Add any other information about the problem here.